Sentmoraap/lazynput/README.md

 inherit other devices, the labels needs to be set only once even if a device has different mappings and labels presets can be made for the most common cases like labels from a popular game console.

+The labels are UTF-8 strings, plus ASCII strings for compatibility.
+For symbols, it's close looking character(s) or a text description in english.
+Variable names are provided for custom handling such as translating texts or using images.

 It can be used like an input library with the use of a wrapper class.
 Wrappers are provided for SDL and SFML but it can be used with other input libraries as long as they provide joystick identification data.
 It can use less fully featured databases like SDL_GameController as a fallback.
 It also provides default, probably wrong mappings when a device is not